X

 Selection Criteria for Different Prototyping Methods

 • Purpose: What is the goal of the prototype?
-Do you want to visualize an idea, collect user feedback, or test technical feasibility?
+Do you want to visualise an idea, collect user feedback, or test technical feasibility?

 • Complexity: How complex is the product?
 Simple ideas can be tested with low-fidelity prototypes, while complex systems may require high-fidelity prototypes.